yohei222/react-hook-form-zod-mui/README.md

 ## About
-This is a sample repository building input form with below libraries
+This is a sample repository building simple form with below libraries
 - React Hook Form
 - Zod
 - Material UI